A Year-Round Guide to Franklin and Nantahala

 Flyleaf Books — Chapel Hill

-This Chapel Hill shop’s expansive book collection — from North Carolina novels to new releases — makes it worth a visit, but locals are especially endeared to Flyleaf because of its hand in shaping the local literary community through a thriving events calendar.
-From educational lectures and story times to local author signings and book clubs, Flyleaf gives Orange County locals a spot to wonder and wander — providing resources for their next literary adventure, wherever it might take them.
+This Chapel Hill shop’s expansive book collection — from North Carolina novels to new releases — makes it worth a visit, but locals are especially endeared to Flyleaf due to its hand in shaping the local literary community through a thriving events calendar.
+From educational lectures and story times to local author signings and book clubs, Flyleaf gives Orange County residents a spot to wonder and wander.

 Flyleaf Books